single-spa/single-spa.js.org/docs/starting-from-scratch.md

 2. Home - *This will be a React app*

-3. Gifs - *This will be an Angular1 app*
+3. Angular1 - *This will be an AngularJS app*

 In `index.html` add the following: